sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

   /** The `lockTime` of the method calling tx */ lockTime?: number;

-  /** The `sequence` of the input which to spend previous contract UTXO in the method calling tx */ sequence?: number;
+  /** The `sequence` of the input spending previous contract UTXO in the method calling tx */ sequence?: number;

   /** The `sequence` value of the input */